 With a few important exceptions, all the property that was acquired during a marriage is considered marital property.
 Marital property normally includes such things as houses, cars, furniture, appliances, stocks, bonds, jewelry, bank accounts, pensions, retirement plans and IRA’s.
 It generally does not include the value of professional degrees/licenses.

 All property obtained during the course of the marriage is marital property, regardless of who paid for it.
-The exception to this general rule is property received by one spouse as a gift or inheritance from a third party.
+The exception to this general rule is property received by one spouse as a gift, inheritance from a third party, or excluded by a valid agreement.
 As stated above, this property is considered non-marital property.
 Marital property can include real estate, bank accounts, stock, furniture, pensions and retirement assets, cars and other personal property.

 Read the Law: MD Code Family Law § 8-201

-Non-Marital Property is any property obtained prior to the marriage remains the property of the party who owned it prior to the marriage and as such is non-marital property as long as it is not gifted or titled to the other spouse.
+Non-Marital Property is any property obtained prior to the marriage.
+It remains the property of the party who owned it prior to the marriage.
+Non-marital property remains non-marital as long as it is not gifted or titled to the other spouse.
 Also, any property received by a spouse by gift or inheritance during the marriage from a third party remains the non-marital property of that spouse unless gifted or titled to the other spouse.

 In the event that the marriage is dissolved and one spouse wants to claim particular items as his or her own, the person must have proof that the property in question belongs to him or her alone.
 A couple may acquire joint ownership in property brought to their marriage by either spouse through appropriate agreements or transfers of title.